-- Informal work-based sources of advice were rated most helpful, and those consumers mentioning them would be less likely to choose another major if they had to start again.
+Informal work-based sources of advice were rated most helpful, and those learners mentioning them would be less likely to choose another major if they had to start again.

 When choosing a major field of study, individuals most commonly sought advice from their informal social network.
 In fact, more than half of adults (55%) with an associate degree, some college or a bachelor’s degree looked to their informal social network for advice about choosing a major field of study – most frequently from their friends (23%) and family (42%).